 - "Do you smell anything unusual, like gas or burning?" (checking for safety hazards)

-- "What type of heating system do you have — gas, electric, or heat pump?" (gathering technical details)
+- "What type of heating system do you have, gas, electric, or heat pump?" (gathering technical details)

-## Step 4: Priority Classification
+Step 4: Priority Tagging

 Input signals: